Environmental Breakdown of Topological Interface States in Armchair Graphene Nanoribbon Heterostructures

-\textbf{Results and discussion}--Interface-induced modifications of armchair AGNRs embedded in BN sheets have been experimentally observed and shown to alter the band gaps between conduction and valence subbands [\onlinecite{Levendorf}--\onlinecite{GengDC}].
+Interface-induced modifications of AGNRs embedded in BN sheets have been experimentally observed and shown to alter the band gaps between conduction and valence subbands [\onlinecite{Levendorf}--\onlinecite{GengDC}].
 To elucidate how BN environments affect the topological IFs of 9-7-9 -AGNRHs, we first examine the influence of BNNRs with different topologies on individual 7-AGNR and 9-AGNR with $R_1$ unit cells.
 Figures~2(a) and 2(b) show the calculated band structures of 4-BNNR/7-AGNR/4-BNNR and 4-BNNR/9-AGNR/4-BNNR, corresponding to same-topology configurations.
 The resulting band gaps are $1.22$~eV and $1.19$~eV, respectively, compared with $1.0$~eV and $0.9$~eV for isolated 7-AGNR and 9-AGNR under vacuum boundary conditions.

-These results indicate that BN embedding induces only weak perturbations to the bulk electronic structure when the surrounding BNNRs share the same topology[\onlinecite{JungJ},\onlinecite{KuoJL}].
+For same-topology BN lateral embedding, both the lower and upper BN edges induce sublattice potentials of the same sign.
+Consequently, the boundary condition imposed by BN resembles that of a vacuum (infinite potential barrier), except that the BN case corresponds to a finite potential barrier.
+This explains why the band-gap differences between vacuum and BN boundary conditions are relatively small.
+Indeed, when $\Delta$ is set to a sufficiently large value (e.g., $\Delta = 100~\mathrm{eV}$), the two results become nearly indistinguishable.
+These findings indicate that BN lateral embedding introduces only weak perturbations to the bulk electronic structure when the surrounding BNNRs share the same topology [\onlinecite{JungJ},\onlinecite{KuoJL}].

 In contrast, for inverse-topology configurations shown in Figs.~2(c) and 2(d), the band gaps of 4-BNNR/7-AGNR/4-NBNR and 4-BNNR/9-AGNR/4-NBNR are significantly reduced to $0.394$~eV and $0.454$~eV, respectively.
+This pronounced gap renormalization highlights the strong influence of the BN environment when the lower BNNR has an opposite topology to the upper NBNR.
+In the inverse-topology case, the sublattice potentials induced at the lower and upper BN edges have opposite signs.
+Such a boundary condition differs fundamentally from that of AGNRs under vacuum boundary conditions, leading to substantial modifications of the band-edge states.

-This pronounced gap renormalization highlights the strong influence of BN environments when the bottom BNNR has opposite topology to the top NBNR.
-These tight-binding results are in good agreement with previous DFT calculations [\onlinecite{JungJ},\onlinecite{KuoJL}], and the small residual differences suggest that higher-order hopping processes play a negligible role in the low-energy conduction and valence subbands.
-We further find that varying the BNNR width ($n=6,8,10,\ldots$) does not qualitatively alter the band-edge dispersions, justifying the use of 4-BNNRs in the following analysis.
+These tight-binding results are in good agreement with previous DFT calculations [\onlinecite{JungJ},\onlinecite{KuoJL}].
+The small residual discrepancies suggest that higher-order hopping processes play a negligible role in determining the low-energy conduction and valence subbands.
+Furthermore, we find that varying the BNNR width ($n=6,8,10,\ldots$) does not qualitatively modify the band-edge dispersions, thereby justifying the use of 4-BNNRs in the following analysis.